petehunt/commonjs-asset-spec/commonjs-asset-spec.md

 ### `require()`ing images

-You can `require()` images the same way you `require()` JavaScript modules except you must include the file extension (i.e. `var MyImage = require('./MyImage.jpg');`).
+You can `require()` images the same way you `require()` JavaScript modules.
+It will use the native `require.resolve()` to locate the file.
+On many popular platforms (including Node and browserify) you must include the file extension (i.e. `var MyImage = require('./MyImage.jpg');`).
 When you `require()` an image it will return an object that uniquely represents the image and can be used to render it in your environment.
 In most environments this will be a protocol-relative absolute URL to the image file.

 `staticify` returns a data-URI for simplicity (and performs quite well), but a more advanced packager may sprite the image and return an object containing the sprite image URL as well as the coordinates within the sprite.

-Support for `.png` and `.jpg` is required (all of these plus `.gif` are included in staticify).

 ### `require()`ing stylesheets

-You can `require()` CSS the same way you `require()` JavaScript modules except you must include the file extension (i.e. `require('./MyStylesheet.css')`).
+You can `require()` CSS the same way you `require()` JavaScript modules as discussed in the previous section.
 After this module has been evaluated, any DOM nodes with `class` attributes should get styled by the stylesheet that was required.

 `staticify` appends a `<style>` element with inline CSS to the `<head>` of the document.
 A more advanced packager could link to a concatenated `.css` file or do style calc in JavaScript based on the `class` attribute and assign an inline style to each DOM node instead.

-Support for `.css` is required, but this could be extended to support `.less` and `.scss` as well (all of these are included in `staticify`).

 ## 2. Modular CSS